Who’s your pick? Vote for the Dayton Daily News Athlete of the Week

-We’ve opened our initial week of voting for our Dayton Daily News Athlete of the Week.
+We’ve opened the voting for the Dayton Daily News Athlete of the Week for the week of Aug.
+11 through Aug.
+16.

 Use the ballot below to choose from the first week’s nominees.
 Voting will be held through the end of the day Wednesday.
 The winner will be announced on Friday morning.